iamjohnmills/electron-movie-server/README.md

 I use express to host a companion server for the API with the routes noted below.
 From the settings page, you can view the current IP address easily to access it on another machine.

 ## Roadmap
 The app currently has limited functionality.
-I would like to
+I would like to:

-Build the app the run on MacOS and Windows
+Build the app to run on MacOS and Windows

 Create a companion web app, firestick app, or roku app that consumes the REST API and streams movies.